dynobase-icon

 24. Large attributes compression

-If storing large blobs outside of DynamoDB, e.g. in S3 is not an option because of increased latency, use common compression algorithms like GZIP before saving them to DynamoDB.
+If storing large blobs outside of DynamoDB, e.g., in S3 is not an option because of increased latency, use common compression algorithms like GZIP before saving them to DynamoDB.
+This reduces the storage size and can improve read/write performance.

 25. Date formats

-Use epoch date format (in seconds) if you want support DynamoDB TTL feature and all the filters.
+Use epoch date format (in seconds) if you want to support DynamoDB TTL feature and all the filters.
 If you don't need TTL, you can also use ISO 8601 format.
-It works for filters like "between" too.
+It works for filters like "between" too and is more human-readable.

 26. Use DynamoDB Local

-If you need to mock your DynamoDB Table(s) for local development or tests on your machine, you can use Localstack or DynamoDB Local to run DynamoDB as Docker container without connectivity to the cloud.
-It supports most of the DynamoDB APIs.
+If you need to mock your DynamoDB Table(s) for local development or tests on your machine, you can use Localstack or DynamoDB Local to run DynamoDB as a Docker container without connectivity to the cloud.
+It supports most of the DynamoDB APIs and can significantly speed up your development cycle.

 27. Remember to backup